getargv/getargv.cpp/README.md

 ```

 > [!IMPORTANT]
 > On Apple Silicon (ARM) Macs, Homebrew installs native packages in `/opt`, and puts Intel libraries in `/usr/local`, so your compiler will only automatically pick up Intel libraries, which is almost certainly not what you want.
-You need to explicitly exclude `/usr/local` from your search paths in this case and add `/opt/`.
+You need to explicitly exclude `/usr/local` from your search paths in this case and add `/opt/`, the `CPATH` environment variable might be helpful to you in doing this.

 ### System Requirements